We may earn a commission when you buy through links in our articles. Learn more.

 Hekaton Land Fortress

-A modern reimagining of the Squats’ trademark Land Train of old (check that bad boy out below), the Hekaton Land Fortress is a chonky void-armoured heavy tank with one big high-tech gun, several extra weapon turrets, and a 12-model transport capacity.
+A modern reimagining of the Squats’ trademark Land Train of old (check that bad boy out below), the Hekaton Land Fortress is a chonky void-armoured heavy tank with one big high-tech gun, several extra weapon turrets, and the ability to transport troops into combat.
+Its wheeled design and cockpit shows its origins, derived from the space exploration vehicles used by the Votann’s ancient forebears.

 Warhammer 40k Leagues of Votann guide - Games Workshop artwork showing squats in battle